 An enhanced level Disclosure and Barring Service (DBS) disclosure is a check with police forces and local authorities in the UK to ascertain whether or not you are suitable to work with certain groups of vulnerable people.
 These checks are required to be carried out on all prospective students to ensure the safety of our client group.

-Further information on DBS disclosure will be sent at a later date if you are successful and firmly accept your place at Anglia Ruskin University.
+Further information on DBS disclosure will be sent at a later date if you are successful and firmly accept your place at ARU.

 DBS re-checks: As a nursing student on the BSc Honours degree you will be required to undergo DBS screening each year.